 1. Use the right internal communication tools

 Tools very much make or break a communications strategy.
 Although technology can elevate internal communication, it is important to pick the tools right for your business.
 Eg, if you have a deskless or mobile workforce a intranet software with mobile access would be appropriate.

 2. Give your workers their say

 An internal communications function without a feedback loop is not fit for purpose.
-Ensure your employees can input their ideas, which can be done in the form of surveys.
+Focus on features that allow employees to share their views.
 It will help you make necessary adjustments and make employees feel their opinion is valued.
 It's a win win!

 3. Measure internal communications success

 If you’re including SMART objectives into your internal communications strategy, data is key in measuring whether these have been met.
 Oak’s solution is built with an analytics dashboard connected to Pulse Surveys, so you can use your own intranet to measure the success of your strategy.